Donald Trump Impeachment Sought By House Democrats Following Perjury Allegation

 Why Democrats Have Been Reluctant To Impeach

-Democrats has been, with few exceptions, resistant to the idea of impeaching Trump, for a variety of reasons.
-Prior to the 2018 mid-term election, Dems were the minority party in both houses of Congress, and any attempt at impeachment was doomed from the start.
+Democrats have been, with few exceptions, resistant to the idea of impeaching Trump for a variety of reasons.
+Prior to the 2018 midterm election, the Democratic Party was the minority party in both houses of Congress, and any attempt at impeachment was doomed from the start.

 Democrats now control the House of Representatives, where Articles of Impeachment must originate, however.
 Still, party leaders have brushed off such talk.
 Speaker of the House Nancy Pelosi, for example, has insisted that her party should focus on its agenda for improving the lot of everyday Americans, not on impeaching Trump.
 Other Democrat leaders have suggested, at the very least, waiting until the Mueller investigation has run its course.